How to Make Beef Jerky In the Oven

 Once I learned to Make Beef Jerky in the Oven I knew snacking at home had leveled UP.
-I love this beef jerky recipe and it’s pretty much my standard these days.
-Everyone who tries it can’t believe it’s homemade!
+I love this oven beef jerky recipe and it’s pretty much my standard these days.
+Everyone who tries it can’t believe it’s homemade AND that it’s such an easy recipe to make.

-Start with thinly sliced lean beef, a spice rub, refrigerator marination, and long slow dehydration in an oven and you’ve got an amazing beef jerky recipe that people enjoy so much they as you to share the recipe.
+Start with lean beef, a spice rub, refrigerator marination, and long slow cooking in an oven and you’ve got an amazing beef jerky recipe that people enjoy so much they as you to share the recipe.

 Other Jerky Recipes on this site